FalkorDB/ufc/README.md

-# ufc
-UFC Knowledge graph demo
+# UFC Knowledge graph demo

-# Introduction
+## Introduction
-This demo inlustrates two alternative to building RAG Q&A AI agent over the [UFC stats dataset](https://www.kaggle.com/datasets/rajeevw/ufcdata)
+This demo inlustrates two alternative to building a RAG Q&A AI agent over the [UFC stats dataset](https://www.kaggle.com/datasets/rajeevw/ufcdata)
-One uses a Knowledge Graph the other uses a Vector DB
+One uses a Knowledge Graph and the other uses a Vector DB.

-# Data
+## Data
 The [UFC](http://ufc.com) publicly offers statistics for each fight it held in addition to individual figher's personal statistics on [UFC stats](http://ufcstats.com/statistics/events/completed)